 EDUC 5517.
-Reading Assessment and Instruction Across the Curriculum A study of the techniques for diagnosing elementary, middle, and high school students with reading difficulties.
+Reading Assessment and Instruction Across the Curriculum A study of the techniques for diagnosing elementary school students with reading difficulties.
 Candidates will review the causes of reading problems, evaluation and instruction of frequently used tests and inventories including group and individual, ideas for integrating literature/writing into content area curriculum based on Virginia Standards of Learning, and techniques for improving reading/writing achievement of students of all ability levels.
 Credit hours: 2.
-Prerequisite: acceptance to the Program or permission of instructor.

 EDUC 5517P.
-Reading Assessment and Instruction Practicum Integration of theoretical and practical aspects of a reading program in a supervised clinical setting.
-Students function as members of the literacy staff and are required to develop, implement, and evaluate diagnostic and remedial reading programs based on Virginia Standards of Learning for children in grades K-5.
+Reading Assessment and Instruction Field Integration of theoretical and practical aspects of reading program in a supervised clinical setting.
+Candidates function as members of the literacy staff and are required to implement diagnostic tools and literacy programs based on the science of reading.
 Credit hours: 1.
-Prerequisite: acceptance to the Program or permission of instructor.

 EDUC 5523.
 Research and Inquiry into Teaching Practices Qualitative and quantitative research methods on teaching and learning of diverse learners.
 Criteria for judging validity and applicability of research-based knowledge.
 Framing educational problems worthy of inquiry.
-Designing and assessing studies of teaching practices.
+Designing and assessing studies of instructional practices.
 This course meets for the full semester.
 Credit hours: 3.
-Prerequisite: acceptance to the Program or permission of instructor.